LordOfNightmares/PR-Labs/Lab5/Readme.md

 # Commands on the client side

-`/close - closes the connection from the client tot he server.`
+`/close - closes the connection from the client from the server.`

 ### ServerStart